PorkyJames/projects/eCommerce-app/README.md

 random images.
 That way, the images are somewhat close to the product titles provided in faker.js.
 I should also figure out a way to deseed my database.

 I need this commit for my Github lul
+Needing another commit.
+Unfortunately, today was just way too hectic.
+But I still have some cool ideas I want to implement.
+Remember what Austin said.
+Code.
+Every.
+Day.